-Percent in top tenth of high school graduating class 66% Percent in top quarter of high school graduating class 96% Percent in top half of high school graduating class 99% Percent in bottom half of high school graduating class 1% Percent in bottom quarter of high school graduating class
+Percent in top tenth of high school graduating class

+Percent in top quarter of high school graduating class

+Percent in top half of high school graduating class

+Percent in bottom half of high school graduating class

+Percent in bottom quarter of high school graduating class

-Percent of total first-time, first-year (freshmen) students who submitted high school class rank: 63%
+Percent of total first-time, first-year (freshmen) students who submitted high school class rank:

 C11.
-Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school grade-point averages within each of the following ranges (using 4.0 scale).
-Report information only for those students from whom you collected high school GPA
+Percentage of all degree-seeking, first-time, first-year (freshman) students who had high school class rank within each of the following ranges (report information only for those students from whom you collected high school rank information).